extrabacon/xlrd-parser/README.md

 # xlrd-parser

-High performance XLS/XLSX parser based on the xlrd library from [www.python-excel.org](www.python-excel.org) for reading Excel files from all versions and all sizes.
+High performance XLS/XLSX parser based on the xlrd library from [www.python-excel.org](www.python-excel.org) for efficiently reading Excel files from all versions and all sizes.

 This module interfaces with a Python shell to stream JSON fragments from stdout.
 It is not a port of xlrd from Python to Javascript (which is surely possible) and it does not use native bindings.